 From a dense to a sponge-like structure at high pressures: unravelling the counter-intuitive behaviour of zinc cyanide

-From a dense to a sponge-like structure at high pressures: unravelling the counter-intuitive behaviour of zinc cyanidePromotor(en): V. Van Speybroeck /16NANO11 / Nanoporous materials - catalysis
+From a dense to a sponge-like structure at high pressures: unravelling the counter-intuitive behaviour of zinc cyanidePromotor(en): V. Van Speybroeck /18NANO12 / Nanoporous materials

 Framework materials are not your everyday type of solids.
 They are entirely different from typical metals or ceramics, which all have one thing in common: at the atomic scale, they correspond to closely packed crystals.
 In contrast, framework materials have large cavities inside them (also called pores), which make them attractive for many applications.
-Pores allow confining molecules, for example, making them ideally suited to store gases or catalyse chemical reactions.
+Pores allow confining molecules, for example, making them ideally suited to store gases, catalyse chemical reactions or act as biomedical vehicles for drugs transport.
 In addition, the porosity of framework materials can be switched on or off by means of external triggers.
 There are materials that become porous by absorbing light or by adsorbing particles.
 At high pressure, most framework materials react in the same way, however, by collapsing to a denser phase.